2012 Preston City Council election: Riversway

 Won in corresponding 2008 elections by Labour Party, majority 251.
 Labour regained the seat in a 2010 by-election.
 Riversway contains the former Preston Dock, suburban residential areas and County Hall.

 Sharoe Green

 Won in corresponding 2008 elections by Conservative Party, majority 787.
 This division contains the Royal Preston Hospital.

 St George's

 Won in corresponding 2008 elections by Labour, majority 173, the ward of St George's consists of terraces off Deepdale Road, some University of Central Lancashire Halls of Residence, and recently built private apartments.
 The ward has a population which is approximately 65% white and 30% Asian.

-Due to the resignation of Councillor Taalib Shamduddin the contest for St George's will be a double vacancy, which makes direct comparison with the corresponding 2008 election inaccurate.
+Due to the resignation of Councillor Taalib Shamduddin the contest for St George's was a double vacancy, which makes direct comparison with the corresponding 2008 election inaccurate.